Emulated Sensors and Features

 The App sharing feature allows you to share an application with other users via Genymotion Cloud SaaS so they can have access to the application within a web browser.
 As the shared application is being made accessible via a virtual machine running in Genymotion Cloud SaaS, designers, sales representatives or any stakeholders not having Genymotion Desktop Software installed on their workstation are able to see the application being developed or tested in order to give their feedback.

 To share an application, you must have previously installed it in a virtual device of Genymotion Desktop.
-Please refer to Deploying an Application for details.
+Please refer to Deploy an Application for details.

 - From your virtual device, click